Killer robots aren’t science fiction. A push to ban them is growing

 There are not many verified battlefield examples, but critics point to a few incidents that show the technology’s potential.

 In March, UN investigators said a “lethal autonomous weapons system” had been used by government-backed forces in Libya against militia fighters.
-A drone called Kargu-2, made by a Turkish defence contractor, tracked and attacked the fighters as they fled a rocket attack, according to the report, which left unclear whether any human-controlled the drones.
+A drone called Kargu-2, made by a Turkish defense contractor, tracked and attacked the fighters as they fled a rocket attack, according to the report, which left unclear whether any human controlled the drones.

 In the 2020 war in Nagorno-Karabakh, Azerbaijan fought Armenia with attack drones and missiles that loiter in the air until detecting the signal of an assigned target.